qixwang/mc-docs.zh-cn/articles/media-services/latest/cli-publish-asset.md

 #contentPolicyName=""

 # Delete the locator if it already exists
-az ams streaming-locator delete \
+az ams streaming locator delete \
     -a $amsAccountName \
     -g $resourceGroup \
     -n $locatorName \

 # Create a new Streaming Locator.
 Modify the assetName variable to point to the Asset you want to publish
 # This uses the predefined Clear Streaming Only policy, which allows for unencypted deliver over HLS, Smooth and DASH protocols.
-az ams streaming-locator create \
+az ams streaming locator create \
     -a $amsAccountName \
     -g $resourceGroup \
     --asset-name $assetName \